 Defense key for Gonzaga, South Carolina

-GLENDALE, Ariz.
-(AP) — South Carolina and Gonzaga have a lot more in common than just being in their first Final Four.
+GLENDALE, Ariz. — South Carolina and Gonzaga have a lot more in common than just being in their first Final Four.

 Experience has been a key word around the two programs this week in advance of their national semifinal game Saturday.